Villiger at St Josephs University

 I am new to LD judging and I prefer a typical conversational speed and decide the winner based on the debater that persuaded me more of his/her position.
 On a scale of 1 -10, I feel the use of evidence is very important and would rate it on a 7-8.
 The use of jargon should be kept to a minimum and final rebuttals should include a line by line analysis.
 I usually outline the important arguements when note taking.

-I am prepared for judging Lincoln-Douglas debate only.
-I am a psychiatrist and used to listening.
-However, I will be able to understand and follow your presentation better if it is well organized, and if you maintain good eye contact and speak clearly, especially if giving a rapid-fire line of reasoning.
+I have been judging Lincoln-Douglas debate for three years.
+I am a psychiatrist accustomed to listening.
+I will be able to understand and follow your presentation better if you make your points clearly, maintain good eye contact, and enunciate with clarity and appropriate expression, especially if giving a rapid-fire line of reasoning.
 Quality vs. quantity is important.
-If I cannot understand your arguments due to too rapid or not well articulated speaking, I will not be able to use what I do not clearly hear.
-I find persuasive arguments supported by solid evidence convincing.
-Thanks for your hard work and best wishes!
+I can only judge by what I am able hear and understand.
+I find well-formulated and supported arguments persuasive.
+I respect and appreciate your dedication and hard work.
+Best wishes!

 I am looking for topicality does the thesis of the affirmative really meet the standards of debate.
 I also look and see what evidence is being used and if it used effectively and not just some random piece of evidence that is biased.
 You see their is the subjective and objective facts in each debate.
 I also look at see when you quote evidence is up to date and plausible to support your thesis.
 I expect language to be respectful to each other if you are aff or neg.
 I do not like to use profanity in this educational setting.
 Do you use your time wisely?
 Does someone leave two or three minutes left in a rebuttal if so why?
 Doing crossfire do you answer questions properly or ask probing questions to help you win the debate.
 I value good speakers and good flow.